 Jaco Costa Rica

 Jaco is the main spot for surfing in Costa Rica, the town has everything a surfer could need from hostel accommodation, board hire, surf shops and a great selection of chilled out bars.
-Playa Jaco is the main surfing beach here, offering a 4k strip of world class surfing and spectacular sunsets.
+Playa Jaco is the main surfing beach here, offering a 4km strip of world-class surfing and spectacular sunsets.
 I would totally recommend a sunset surf, followed by a massive celebratory cocktail in one of the main beachside bars.
 The beach break here offers an average ride and is suitable for all surf skills.
-Those seeking a quieter spot should head to the tranquil Playa Herradura or Playa Hermosa.
+Those seeking a quiet surf spot should head to the tranquil Playa Herradura or Playa Hermosa.

 Newquay is clearly the epicentre of British surfing, with the famous Fistral beach offering all the surfing amenities you could need, as well as beautiful views and some pretty great waves.
 This place is nearly always crowded with surfers trying to catch fairly consistent waves, just watch out for the occasional rip.
 Newquay is a great town to visit for a surf trip, with it’s laid back vibe, selection of bars, clubs and cafes as well as surf competitions and festivals throughout the year.

 Mundaka is renowned as one of the world’s best surf spots, with awesome lefthanders, created as the long sandbank catches the swells to deliver a perfect tube for gigantic rides.
 This is also one of the more challenging spots to surf in and should be approached with caution, even by serious surfers.
 The downside of Mundaka is that the surf lacks consistency, with the wave said to only be rideable about 50 days a year.
 Conditions are prone to change here, so timing is everything if you want to experience this beast of a wave.

 Bondi Beach Australia